Lythical1/backend-eind-project/README.md

 # Job Application Website

-This is a job application website built using PHP, Bootstrap, and XAMPP.
+This is a job application website built using PHP, Tailwind, and XAMPP.

 ## Requirements